iTwin/connector-framework/cli.md

 "///" = not planned to be supported in the immediate future, but would be added just not used.

-Classes - JobArgs, Flags, DMSArgs, HubArgs, BankArgs, PCFArgs, NativeAppAuthorizationConfiguration will be instantiated from CliArgs in raw JSON format.
+Classes - JobArgs, Flags, DMSArgs, HubArgs, BankArgs, will be instantiated from CliArgs in raw JSON format.

 */